-The second stage of analysis involved a sequential approach to building multilevel models, all accounting for (Finch, Bolin, & Kelley 2019).
+The second stage of analysis involved a sequential approach to building multilevel models, using the lme4 package to build models, all accounting for random effects of state and region, and with the default variance-covariance structure of unstructured (Finch, Bolin, & Kelley 2019).
 The first set of models examined adjusted associations between each school-district COVID-19 policy and the change in the school-level case rate, adjusting for cvoariates.
 The second set of models examined adjusted associations between each school-district COVID-19 policy, after adjustment for all school-district COVID-19 policies and covariates.
 Next, a set of models was built to compare schools having multiple strategies in place, characterized by cumulative indices.
 The cumulative indices were calculated as the sum of strategies identified from the first set of models (estimating association between one strategy and change in school-level case rate) that had p-values less than 0.1 and 0.3.
 For example, the first of these cumulative indices was comprised of individual strategies whose association with change in school-level case rates yielded p-values less than 0.1.

 Results for Approach 2

+Ten schools had changes in case rates greater than 3.5 standard deviations from the mean and were subsequently removed from the data for these analyses, resulting in a sample of 502 schools.
+Table 26 provides summary statistics for this sample.
+For the continuous covariates (school composition) numbers reflect percentage.
+For example, the minimum percentage of student body that was American Indian/Alaska Native was 0%, and max 98.7%.
+The mean percent of student body being AI/AN was 1.47%, with a standard deviation of 8.18%.
+Five hundred and two schools had case data available for fall 2021 and spring 2022, with an overall average of 1.33 (SD = 2.07) more cases per 100 students per month during spring 2022 than fall 2021.
+Five of the school-level covariates and county-level predictors were significantly associated with changes in case rates, including county change in case rate (correlation = .19, p-value = 0.00), percent Asian (correlation = .13, p-value = .00), percent Hispanic or Latino (correlation = .15, p-value = .00), percent White (correlation = -.13, p-value = .01), and SVI (correlation = .11, p-value = .01.
+ICCs indicated significant clustering by region (ICC = 0.07) and state (ICC = 0.22), though not by district (ICC = 0.01).
+Therefore, accounting for clustering of schools by region and state was necessary for the modeling stage.
+Overall, the final sample consisted of 69 schools from the Midwest (14%), 130 from the Northeast (26%), 199 from the South (40%), and 104 from the West (21%).
+Schools were comparatively distributed by locale, including city (33%), rural (22%), suburb (34%), and town (11%).
+For region and locale, table 2 displays minimum, maximum, mean, and standard deviation of case rates.
 For standarization of continuous covariates, z-scores were calculated using mean and standard deviation.

 Table 26.
 Summary statistics of changes in case rates and standardized covariates